John Mellencamp: Personal life

 In September 2015, Mellencamp reportedly started dating former supermodel Christie Brinkley.
 In August 2016, the couple's publicist confirmed they had broken up.

 In July 2017, it was reported that Mellencamp and Ryan had reunited and were dating again.
 In November 2018, the couple became engaged.
-On October 30, 2019, it was reported the actress had ended their engagement.
+On October 30, 2019, it was reported Ryan had ended their engagement.

-In April 2020, it was reported that Mellencamp has been dating skincare expert Jamie Sherrill since the beginning of the year.
-People Magazine confirmed in January 2021 that Mellencamp and Sherrill have broken up.
+In April 2020, it was reported that Mellencamp had been dating skincare expert Jamie Sherrill since the beginning of the year.
+People magazine confirmed in January 2021 that Mellencamp and Sherrill had broken up.

+Since January 2023 Mellencamp has been dating movie producer Kristin Kehrberg.

-Since college, Mellencamp, with the exception of a continuing addiction to nicotine, has lived a drug and alcohol-free lifestyle.
+Since college, Mellencamp, with the exception of a continuing significant addiction to the drug nicotine, has lived a drug- and alcohol-free lifestyle.
 In 1984, when asked about his views on drugs, he told Bill Holdship of Creem magazine, "If you want to stick needles in your arms, go ahead and fucking do it.
 You're the one that's going to pay the consequences.
 I don't think it's a good idea, and I sure don't advocate it, but I'm not going to judge people.
 Hell, if that was the case, you wouldn't like anyone in the music business because everyone's blowing cocaine."

-Mellencamp had a minor heart attack after a show at Jones Beach in New York on August 8, 1994, that eventually forced him to cancel the last few weeks of his Dance Naked tour.
+Mellencamp had a minor heart attack after a show at Jones Beach in New York on August 8, 1994, which eventually forced him to cancel the last few weeks of his Dance Naked tour.

 "I was up to 80 cigarettes a day.
 We'd finish a show and I'd go out and have steak and french fries and eggs at 4 in the morning and then go to sleep with all that in my gut.
 It was just a terrible lifestyle."